What Is Scoliosis?

 Does Curve Size Matter?

 For a diagnosis of scoliosis, a lateral curve must be present with a measured angle of 10 degrees or greater.
-Today, this measurement is taken by using software, on patient X-rays, to measure the angles between vertebrae, using the most tilted vertebrae as an apex of the angle, a measure known as the “Cobb angle”.
+Today, this measurement is taken by using software, on patient X-rays, to measure the angles between vertebrae.
+A measure using the most tilted vertebrae as an apex of the angle, is known as the “Cobb angle”.
 This measurement shows the practitioner how much the abnormal curve diverges from healthy, straight alignment down the back.
 Mild scoliosis is 10-25 degrees from normal, moderate scoliosis is 25-45 degrees curvature, and a deviation of greater than 45 degrees is considered severe.

 What About Rotation?